Visit Frankston are now running regular street art tours. For more information see the Discover Frankston website.

 Frankston city centre’s skyline has been transformed, thanks to the inaugural Big Picture Fest.

 The three day festival has brought the community together with experienced street artists, who have been commissioned to transform drab walls in high profile locations across Frankston’s city centre.

-Big Picture Fest Artist and Locations
+Big Picture Fest Artists and Locations

 Smug: Rear Braaap Frankston factory in Park Lane